 Also Read: Try QuickBooks Online Accounting Software for Global

 Step 1: Create an exit strategy

 The decision to close a business is not one you have to make on your own.
 If you own a partnership or limited liability company, you may need to consult with other owners.
 If you own a corporation, you may need to consult with your board of directors.
 Work with your stakeholders to formulate an exit strategy and map out the best way to shut down the business.
-Then consider getting help from lawyers, bankers and accountants, tax professionals, or the Bureau of Internal Revenue.
+Then consider getting help from lawyers, bankers and accountants, tax professionals or your national tax office.
 Formulating a plan before deciding to cease operations can help you navigate the closure process smoothly.